nawawi/docket-cache/README.md

 ```

 ### Automatic Udates
 The plugin supports the [GitHub Updater plugin](https://github.com/afragen/github-updater) for WordPress.
-The plugin enable automatic updates from this GitHub Repository.
+The plugin enables automatic updates from this GitHub Repository.
 You will find all information about the how and why at the [plugin wiki page](https://github.com/afragen/github-updater/wiki).

 ## Configuration Options